tytydraco/yessleep/out/I_was_recently_hired_by_a_pharmaceutical_company_to_analyze_a_newly_discovered_liquid_Theres_something_wrong_with_the_substance_It_wants_me_to_eat_it_Part_3.md

 And I suppose that was also enough.

-Because I arrived at *CLM Pharmaceuticals* with a smile on my face the following morning.
+Because I arrived at *CLM Pharmaceuticals* with a smile on my face.

 \- - - - -